ataraxao/drex/Introduction.md

 This caps the dispute surface to one defined pool.

 4) **Pure math replaces narrative**
-- At Liquidity Events or termination, payout is just:
+At Liquidity Events or termination, payout is just:
 **max(0, (Vehicle Value × Allocation %) − B Distribution Ledger)**
-- No “fairness” story required—just a valuation time, a percentage, and a ledger balance.
+No “fairness” story required—just a valuation time, a percentage, and a ledger balance.

-5) **No unilateral access; administrator executes events**;
-Neither party can unilaterally withdraw.
+5) **No unilateral access; administrator executes events** Neither party can unilaterally withdraw.
 The Independent Administrator controls transfers-out and processes only:
 - Liquidity Events,
 - termination unwind,